AMVICC: A Novel Benchmark for Cross-Modal Failure Mode Profiling for VLMs and IGMs: Extended Methodology and Supplemental Results

 \textit{Overview and Hypotheses:} We test the core hypothesis: Do the failure modes of VLMs in visual reasoning correlate with the failure modes of IGMs when tasked with generating images that express those same visual concepts?

-\textit{This hypothesis rests on two premises:} If VLMs fail to understand a visual concept (e.g., object orientation), IGMs may also fail to generate that concept reliably.
+\textit{This hypothesis rests on two premises:} If VLMs fail to understand a visual concept (e.g., object orientation), then IGMs may also fail to generate that concept reliably.
 Alternatively, divergence in failure patterns would suggest modality-specific weaknesses, pointing to differences in model architecture or training objectives.

-\textit{Experimental Variations and Comparative Design:} To probe our hypothesis and ensure robustness, we introduced several comparative and diagnostic experiments: Cross-Modality Comparison: VLM Task: Answer MMVP questions based on real and generated images.
+\textit{Experimental Variations and Comparative Design:} To probe our hypothesis and ensure robustness, we introduce several comparative and diagnostic experiments: Cross-Modality Comparison: VLM Task: Answer MMVP questions based on real and generated images.
 IGM Task: Generate images based on prompts derived from MMVP questions.
-Explicit vs. Implicit Prompting: We varied prompt specificity to test if IGMs struggled more with indirect language.
-This also enabled assessment of whether image failures propagated into VLM misinterpretation when fed generated content. \textit{Ablation: Prompt Rewording:} For failure-prone prompts, we created reworded versions to test whether small linguistic changes improved generation accuracy or altered failure types. \textit{Ablation: Repetition Analysis (Randomness Test):} For 30 selected prompts, DALL·E 3 was queried 5 times each.
-We analyzed generation consistency and its impact on downstream VLM accuracy. \textit{Ablation: Architecture/Scale Variation:} We included related models with different parameter sizes (e.g., Llama 4 Maverick vs. Scout) to evaluate the impact of architecture vs. scale.
-All these comparisons allowed us to isolate not only when models failed, but why—whether due to conceptual, linguistic, architectural, or visual representation limitations. \textit{Data Summary:} Below is a description of the experiment flow: VLM Baseline: Each of the 300 MMVP (image, question) pairs evaluated across 11 VLMs.
-IGM Prompting: 600 text prompts (explicit + implicit) derived from MMVP questions input to 3 IGMs. \textit{Generated Image Evaluation:} Human annotators judged whether the images accurately captured the core visual concepts.
-Generated images were fed back into VLMs to answer the original questions.
-Cross-analysis: Accuracy and failure mode types were tracked and compared across tasks, models, categories, and prompt types.
+Explicit vs. Implicit Prompting: We vary prompt specificity to test if IGMs struggle more with indirect language.
+This also enables assessment of whether image failures propagate into VLM misinterpretation when fed generated content.